-Our unique One-Day Introductions are designed to introduce prospective students to the principles and practices that guide Transformative Learning at Meridian as well as orient you to Meridian's Graduate Degree Programs in Psychology, Business, and Transformative Leadership.
+Our unique Information Sessions are designed to introduce prospective students to the principles and practices that guide Transformative Learning at Meridian as well as orient you to Meridian's Graduate Degree Programs in Psychology, Business, and Transformative Leadership.
 Participants will have the opportunity to engage in dialogue with Meridian faculty, staff, and other prospective students while learning about Meridian’s curriculum and degree programs.
-For upcoming One-Day Introductions please visit the Info Sessions and Events page on our website.
+For upcoming Information Sessions please visit the Info Sessions and Events page on our website.

-A Bachelor's degree is required for admission to Meridian's Graduate Programs.
-Applicants who possess a Master's in Psychology (or related field) may apply for Advanced Standing status in the psychology Ph.D. or Psy.D. degree programs.
+A Bachelor's degree is required for admission to each of Meridian's graduate programs.
 All students are expected to be proficient in the English language as all instruction at Meridian University is offered in English (see section below on International Students).
 Please note that that the GMAT is not a requirement for Meridian programs.

-Advanced Standing may be applied for by students who are applying to one of the psychology doctoral degree programs with a Master's degree in psychology or its equivalent.
+Advanced Standing to one of the psychology doctoral degree programs may be requested by applicants who already possess a Master's degree in psychology or its equivalent.

 View detailed requirements by visiting our Application Process page.